Pineapple Upside Down Cake

 Instructions

-• Preheat oven to 350 degrees.
+• Preheat oven to 350°F (175°C).

-• Pour melted butter into 9" pie dish or tall metal cake pan.
+• Pour melted butter into a 9" pie dish or tall metal cake pan.
 Using your fingers or a spatula, spread the butter onto the sides of the dish/pan.

 • Sprinkle the brown sugar over the butter mixture into an even layer.
 Place the pineapple slices over the bottom of the pan.
-Cut the leftover slices in quarters to fill in any of the large gaps near the edges of the dish/pan.
+Cut the leftover slices into quarters to fill in any of the large gaps near the edges of the dish/pan.

-• To make the cake, in the bowl of a stand mixer or in a large mixing bowl with a hand mixer, beat butter and sugar for 2 minutes on medium speed, or until light and fluffy.
+• To make the cake, in the bowl of a stand mixer or in a large mixing bowl with a hand mixer, beat the butter and brown sugar mixture for 2 minutes on medium speed, or until light and fluffy.
 Add eggs, mixing well after each addition.
 Add vanilla extract and beat for 15 seconds on medium speed.

 • Alternate adding the flour, milk, and pineapple juice to the wet ingredients.
 Mix until combined.
-Pour the batter over the pineapple and cherry topping.
-Using a spatula, spread the batter into an even layer.
+Pour batter over the pineapple and cherry topping.
+Using a spatula, spread the cake batter into an even layer.

-• Remove from the oven and allow to cool to for 15 minutes before inverting onto a plate or cake stand.
+• Remove from the oven and allow to cool for 15 minutes before inverting onto a plate or cake stand.
 Let the cake cool for an additional 20 minutes before slicing and serving.
 This cake is best eaten on the day it is made, served with a big scoop of vanilla ice cream.

 Nutrition

-Calories: 433kcal | Carbohydrates: 63g | Protein: 5g | Fat: 19g | Saturated Fat: 11g | Cholesterol: 87mg | Sodium: 250mg | Potassium: 216mg | Fiber: 2g | Sugar: 43g | Vitamin A: 629IU | Vitamin C: 5mg | Calcium: 79mg | Iron: 2mg
+Calories: 432kcal | Carbohydrates: 63g | Protein: 5g | Fat: 19g | Saturated Fat: 11g | Polyunsaturated Fat: 1g | Monounsaturated Fat: 5g | Trans Fat: 1g | Cholesterol: 88mg | Sodium: 179mg | Potassium: 150mg | Fiber: 2g | Sugar: 43g | Vitamin A: 632IU | Vitamin C: 5mg | Calcium: 93mg | Iron: 2mg

 Want more inspiration?